 Milk thistle and dandelion root both have a long history of being used as medicine and for food.
 Although they both have strong reputations for improving the health of the liver, they are very different herbs.
-If you are facing a choice between one or the other, read the following milk thistle vs. dandelion root SPICEography Showdown to get a better understanding of which to use.
+Let’s compare the two so that you can make the best decisions for your needs.

 How does milk thistle differ from dandelion root?